 The objectives of the scheme are to keep employers' contributions at as constant a rate as possible.
 Funding levels are monitored on an annual basis.
 The fund is valued once every three years and the latest valuation was at 31 March 2022.
 The valuation disclosed a net deficit of £6.41m and a change in contribution rates as a result of that valuation took place with effect from 1 April 2023.
 The employer's contribution has been agreed with the actuary and is based on the aim of eliminating the deficit over 4.04 years.
-The weighted average duration of the defined benefit obligation for scheme members is 14 years for 2022/23, this is a change from 2021/22 which was 17 years.
+The weighted average duration of the defined benefit obligation for scheme members is 13 years for 2024/25, a reduction of 1 year from 2023/24.